 Articulation is the process of mutually agreeing upon core competencies and performance levels transferable between institutions (school district and NICC) and courses for college credit.
 Articulation enables students enrolled in high school courses to receive articulated credit for NICC career and technical program, non-transfer level classes.
 Competencies are agreed upon between the high school and the College faculty and dean.
 Credit is entered on an NICC transcript after the student has accumulated twelve NICC credits post-high school.
 Students must attend NICC within twelve months of high school graduation to be eligible for articulated credit.
 Articulated courses do not contribute to the student's NICC grade point average, but do satisfy specific career program requirements.
-Visit: www.nicc.edu/hspartnerships/

-Visit: www.nicc.edu/hspartnerships/ highschoolarticulationagreements to view articulated courses at your high school.
+Visit www.nicc.edu/hspartnerships/ highschoolarticulationagreements to view articulated courses at your high school are offered on our campuses, at the centers and other sites throughout the district as appropriate.
+Individuals at the NICC campuses and centers, with input from business, industry, community school districts and community members, are actively involved in the development and delivery of these programs.